 Create Easter eggs inspired by Eric Carle and The Very Hungry Caterpillar!
 These collage eggs use painted tissue paper to create fun designs and patterns!
 A fun craft to do with kids!

-Good morning!
-Easter is almost here!
-We started getting ready for the Easter bunny by decorating our eggs this past weekend!
+Hello Crafty Friends!
+With Easter around the corner we have started getting ready by decorating easter eggs.
 I usually buy a kit from the store and dye them, but this year I wanted to try something different and also involve my little one.
-These DIY The Very Hungry Caterpillar Easter eggs were so much fun to make and very simple!
+These DIY The Very Hungry Caterpillar Easter eggs were so much fun to make.
 I love how colorful and vibrant they turned out!
-I was a little apprehensive about attempting to dye eggs with a 2- year-old and these eggs solved that problem by not involving dye at all!
-Just tissue paper and paint!
+I was a little apprehensive about attempting to dye eggs with a 2-year-old and these eggs solved that problem by not involving dye at all, just tissue paper and paint.

 The Hungry Caterpillar Easter Eggs